opendevstack/ods-quickstarters/inf-terraform-aws/files/README.md

 ## How to test this Stack?

 Testing the functionality of this stack requires the following dependencies: `make`, `tee`, `ruby`, [`bundler`](https://bundler.io/), and [`terraform`](https://www.terraform.io/).
-Once installed, run `make test` from the command line.

-Note that, when running tests, stacks will interact with some cloud provider, such as *AWS*, *Azure* or *VMware*.
+Also note that, when running tests, stacks will interact with some cloud provider, such as *AWS*, *Azure* or *VMware*.
 It is up to you to provide sufficient configuration to enable these interactions, which differs between vendors.
 Here is an example for *AWS* that uses environment variables (via [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)):

 ```
 $ export AWS_ACCESS_KEY_ID=...